Blog

 What is illiquidity in private equity?

 Illiquidity refers to the fact that an investment cannot be resold or recovered in the short term.
+This is precisely what secondary private equity helps to ease, by allowing investors to buy or sell stakes in already established funds before their term, usually at a discount.
 In private equity, this means that your capital is committed for a period of 6 to 10 years, sometimes more.

 Why?
 Because the funds invest in unlisted companies, which need time to develop, transform, and then be sold.
 It is a long but structuring cycle.